mmcmanus1/mmcmanus1.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Investment Engineer on Bridgewater Associates' AI & ML Team (AIA Labs)—the internal research group that couples proprietary tabular-data models, reasoning engines, and large-language-model (LLM) systems to generate macro-investing alpha.
-My current work explores retrieval-augmented forecasters and reinforcement-learning techniques for LLMs in collaboration with UIUC's Daniel Kang and Northwestern's Bradly Stadie, whose research spans scalable oversight and RL-based alignment.

 ---